Parametric Bootstrap for Fixed Edge-Probability Network Models

-Two different approaches are used for estimating $P$: MLE and truncated SVD.
-The former requires estimation of the node labels $\{g_i\}_{i=1}^m$, for which we use regularized spectral clustering \cite{amini2013pseudo}.
-All other parameters of the DCSBM model, namely $B$ and $\{\theta_i\}_{i=1}^n$, are then estimated by the profile MLE.
-For the truncated SVD estimator, we use the true rank $K = 3$ of $P$.
-We denote the two estimators of $P$ as $\widehat{P}_{\textrm{DCSBM}}$ and $\widehat{P}_{\textrm{SVD}}$, respectively.
-In particular, we view $\widehat{P}_{\textrm{DCSBM}}$ as an extension of the $\widehat{P}_{\textrm{MLE}}$ \eqref{eq:Phat_MLE_DCSBM} estimator for the Chung-Lu Model, to the case of multiple communities.
+Two approaches are used to estimate $P$: the MLE and truncated SVD.
+The former requires estimating the node labels $\{g_i\}_{i=1}^n$, for which we use regularized spectral clustering \cite{amini2013pseudo}.
+All other parameters of the DCSBM, namely $B$ and $\{\theta_i\}_{i=1}^n$, are then estimated by the profile MLE.
+For the truncated SVD estimator, we use the true rank $K=3$ of $P$.
+We denote the two estimators of $P$ by $\widehat{P}_{\textrm{DCSBM}}$ and $\widehat{P}_{\textrm{SVD}}$, respectively.
+In particular, we view $\widehat{P}_{\textrm{DCSBM}}$ as an extension of the Chung--Lu estimator $\widehat{P}_{\textrm{MLE}}$ in \eqref{eq:Phat_MLE_DCSBM} to the case of multiple communities.
 Based on our theoretical results for the Chung--Lu model, we expect similar bias problems and similar effects from bias correction.

 Throughout the paper, we mainly use two network statistics as running examples.
-One is the transitivity, a global statistic that measures the ratio of the count of triangles and connected triples in the graph.
-The other is the clustering coefficient \eqref{eq:clustering_coef_Ti} of a certain node (the node with index $i=1$), which is a local statistic.
-Results on some other common network statistics are given in tables in Appendix~\ref{section:Additional Simulation Results}.
+The first is transitivity, a global statistic that measures the ratio of the number of triangles to the number of connected triples in the graph.
+The second is the clustering coefficient \eqref{eq:clustering_coef_Ti} of a fixed node (the node with index $i=1$), which is a local statistic.
+Results for several other common network statistics are reported in tables in Appendix~\ref{section:Additional Simulation Results}.